nicolasplantier/Find-generic-model-tetrapod/README.md

 Please, execute the algorithms in this order.

 - `planity_calculator.py` in `planity_calculator`
-Main program that implements "flatness_measure" described in the paper.
+Main program that implements the "flatness_measure" described in the paper.

+## Installation